SimpleSoftwareIO/simple-qrcode/README.md

 The `merge` method merges an image over a QrCode.
 This is commonly used to placed logos within a QrCode.

 	QrCode::merge($filename, $percentage, $absolute);

 	//Generates a QrCode with an image centered in the middle.
 	QrCode::format('png')->merge('path-to-image.png')->generate();

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->merge('path-to-image.png', .3)->generate();

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->merge('http://www.google.com/someimage.png', .3, true)->generate();

+	//Generates a QrCode with an image centered in the middle.
+The inserted image takes up 30% of the QrCode.
+Image is merged using resampling, to increase merge quality
+	QrCode::format('png')->merge('http://www.google.com/someimage.png', .3, true, true)->generate();

 >The `merge` method only supports PNG at this time.
 >The filepath is relative to app base path if `$absolute` is set to `false`.
 Change this variable to `true` to use absolute paths.

 >You should use a high level of error correction when using the `merge` method to ensure that the QrCode is still readable.
 We recommend using `errorCorrection('H')`.

+>When using the higher quality of merging, note that this can have an impact on performance when generating many QR codes since the resample algorithm is more complex (and time-consuming) than the simply resize algorithm.

 #### Merge binary string

 The `mergeString` method can be used to achieve the same as the `merge` call, except it allows you to provide a string representation of the file instead of the filepath.
 This is usefull when working with the `Storage` facade.
 It's interface is quite similar to the `merge` call.

 	QrCode::mergeString(Storage::get('path/to/image.png'), $percentage);

 	//Generates a QrCode with an image centered in the middle.
 	QrCode::format('png')->mergeString(Storage::get('path/to/image.png'))->generate();

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->mergeString(Storage::get('path/to/image.png'), .3)->generate();

+	//Generates a QrCode with an image centered in the middle.
+The inserted image takes up 30% of the QrCode.
+	//Image is merged using resampling to increase merge quality QrCode::format('png')->mergeString(Storage::get('path/to/image.png'), .3, true)->generate();

 >As with the normal `merge` call, only PNG is supported at this time.
 The same applies for error correction, high levels are recommened.
+Also the higher quality can have an impact on performance.

+#### Merge quality
+Normally the merging of an image is done using a "simple" merge algorithm.
+Since this can result in a (slightly) warped image, the option for a higher quality merge is available.
+This uses a resampler which yields better looking results, but reduces performance of the generator.
+The quality can be increased using 2 methods.
+Either by using the parameters in the `merge` and `mergeString` calls; or by using the method: `setMergeQuality` which takes a boolean specifiying whether resample merge needs to be applied.

+	//Generates a QrCode with an image centered in the middle and apply the resample algorithm instead of the
+	//resize algorithm
+	QrCode::setMergeQuality(true)->merge('http://www.google.com/someimage.png')->generate();

 ![Merged Logo](https://raw.githubusercontent.com/SimpleSoftwareIO/simple-qrcode/master/docs/imgs/merged-qrcode.png?raw=true)